-- Apply at any lending institution that is approved to participate in the program through the existing U.S. Small Business Administration (SBA) 7(a) lending program. - PPP FILLABLE LOAN APP: https://home.treasury.gov/system/files/136/Paycheck-Protection-Program-Application-3-30-2020-v3.pdf
+- a) Apply at any lending institution that is approved to participate in the program through the existing U.S. Small Business Administration (SBA) 7(a) lending program. - b) PPP FILLABLE LOAN APP: https://home.treasury.gov/system/files/136/Paycheck-Protection-Program-Application-3-30-2020-v3.pdf.

+22) When can application be made?
-- Starting April 3, 2020, small businesses can apply for and receive loans to cover their payroll and other certain expenses through existing SBA lenders. - Starting April 10, 2020, sole proprietors, independent contractors and self-employed individuals can apply for and receive loans to cover their payroll and other certain expenses through existing SBA lenders. - Other regulated lenders will be available to make these loans as soon as they are approved and enrolled in the program.

-Caution against applying at multiple banks-

-Do not apply to multiple banks at the same time.
-This is a technical violation of The CARES Act guidelines and could compromise your approval.
-PPP loan applications cannot be concurrent.
+- a) Starting April 3, 2020, small businesses can apply for and receive loans to cover their payroll and other certain expenses through existing SBA lenders. - b) Starting April 10, 2020, sole proprietors, independent contractors and self-employed individuals can apply for and receive loans to cover their payroll and other certain expenses through existing SBA lenders. - c) Other regulated lenders will be available to make these loans as soon as they are approved and enrolled in the program. - d) Caution against applying at multiple banks - i) Do not apply to multiple banks at the same time.
+This is a technical violation of The CARES Act guidelines and could compromise your approval. - ii) The CARES ACT Section 1102 "PPP" (36)PPP(G) Borrow Requirements (i) Certification (III) "that the eligible recipient does not have an application pending for a loan under this subsection for the same purpose and duplicative of amounts applied for or received under a covered loan". - iii) PPP loan applications cannot be concurrent.
 If your first application is rejected, you can submit another application through a second lender.
 If two lenders submit a Paycheck Protection Loan application to the government on your behalf, it may trigger a fraud alert.
-If you do choose to apply at multiple lenders anyway, make sure to ask for a guarantee that the lenders will contact you before submitting your file to the SBA.
-That way you can immediately withdraw your other applications from the other lenders.
+However, it there is a general understanding, under the current circumstances that the SBA is accepting one application and rejecting the others and no action of fraud is being pursued. - iv) If you receive a PL# from your lender, this means your PPP application has been accepted by the SBA a) Calculating the PPP loan amount:

-s) Guidance for sole proprietors, independent contractors and self-employed as provided by the SBA on 04-14-2020
+23) Guidance for sole proprietors, independent contractors and self-employed as provided by the SBA on 04-14-2020